-Brandywine Cemetery is open October 30th and 31st between 7 pm and 9 pm.
+Brandywine Cemetery is open this year between 7 pm and 9 pm.
 It is a non gory haunt attraction.
 Emphasis is on story telling and creepiness through sound, lighting, and attention to detail.
+Open October 30th and 31st.

 Terrorfied Forest, 145 Swarthout Road, Pinckney, Michigan 48169

 The Terrorfied Forest is almost a one mile 40 minute walk.
-Tickets are $9 for the Manor at Hillcrest Sanitarium and $18 for the Forest.
+Tickets are $10 for the Manor at Hillcrest Sanitarium and $20 for the Forest.
 A combo ticket is $25.
-The dates are Friday and Saturday from September 13th through November 2nd plus the 13th, 20th, 27th, 30th, and 31st.
+The dates are Friday and Saturday starting September 11th.
 The times are 8 pm to midnight on Friday and Saturday and until 10 pm on all other nights.

 Erwin Orchards Nighttime Frights, 61475 Silver Lake Road, South Lyon, MI 49701

 At Nighttime Frights, tickets are $15 for The Barn of Horrors and $13 for the Corn Stalkers Maze.
 The combo ticket is $25.
 The times are 7:30 pm to 11 pm.
 Nighttime Frights runs Friday and Saturday nights from October 2nd through the 31st.
 This is such a great attraction with lots of things to do.
 It is newly expanded for 2015 with an all new mystery of the black hole scene, a moonlight wagon ride, nightly bonfires, and a free cup of cold cider.
 Oh did we mention they have donuts available with hot cider, hot chocolate, and a whole Gore-met Café.
 Don’t miss the Farmer Bill’s Target Paintball attraction.